South Africa at the 2016 Summer Paralympics: Paracanoeing

 South Africa earned a qualifying spot at the 2016 Summer Paralympics in this sport following their performance at the 2015 ICF Canoe Sprint & Paracanoe World Championships in Milan, Italy where the top six finishers in each Paralympic event earned a qualifying spot for their nation.
 Graham Paull earned the spot for South Africa after finishing fifth in the men's KL1 event.

 Powerlifting

 One woman, Chantelle Stierman has been entered in the powerlifting event, her manager/coach is Andrew Ludik.

 Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
-South Africa qualified for the Rio 2016 under this criteria in the AS Women's Single Sculls event with a seventh-place finish in a time of 05:48.890.
+South Africa qualified for the Rio 2016 under this criterion in the AS Women's Single Sculls event with a seventh-place finish in a time of 05:48.890.
 South Africa qualified a second boat with a fifth-place finish in the LTA Mixed Coxed Four event in a time of 03:31.830, twelve seconds behind first-place finisher, Great Britain, who had a time of 03:19.560.